If you wish to save money on your car insurance in 2020 – click here.

 Apart from personal details about you, the type and model of car which you drive also has an effect on how much your car insurance premiums will be.
 How is this decided?

 Every month the Group Rating Panel, consisting of representatives of the insurance industry (ABI) and the Lloyds Market Association, meet to assign each make/model of car to a group ranging from 1-50 – 1 being the cheapest to insure and 50 the most expensive.
 The data is supplied by the Motor Insurance Repair Research Centre at Thatcham.
 This independent body tests the impact performance, damage costs, repairability, theft protection and various others factors of different makes of car to calculate how easy/expensive they are to fix.
 This has a direct effect on how much your car insurance premiums will ultimately be.
+If you are intent on saving money on your car insurance it’s better not to drive an expensive car.

 It would be impossible to give a comprehensive list of every single model on the market but just to give you an idea; Group 1 contains cars like the Fiat Panda Active and the Vauxhall Corsa Expression while at the other end of the scale in Group 50 are cars like The BMW 635/645 Convertible and the Chevrolet Corvette.